Tongue/Lip Tie Treatment in Orange County, CA

 A labial frenulectomy is a procedure to treat lip ties.
 In this procedure, the ENT team makes a small snip in the labial frenulum to create free upper lip movement.
 As with lingual frenulectomy, this is a quick and easy procedure.

 If your child is having feeding difficulties, reach out to SCENT – Southern California Ear, Nose, and Throat to learn whether they have a tongue or lip tie.
+Our pediatric ENT specialists are all board-certified by the American Board of Otolaryngology and have extensive experience diagnosing and treating tongue and lip ties.
 Book online or call the office nearest you to speak with a friendly team member now.
+We have offices in Long Beach, Los Alamitos, Newport Beach, and Huntington Beach.